 Experts are sounding the alarm

-AI researchers on average believe there’s a 14% chance that once we build a superintelligent AI, it will lead to “very bad outcomes (e.g. human extinction)“.
+AI researchers on average believe there’s a 14% chance that once we build a superintelligent AI (an AI vastly more intelligent than humans), it will lead to “very bad outcomes (e.g. human extinction)“.

 Would you choose to be a passenger on a test flight of a new plane when airplane engineers think there’s a 14% chance that it will crash?

 A letter calling for pausing AI development launched in April 2023, and has been signed over 33,000 times, including by many AI researchers and tech leaders.